kdheepak/panvimdoc/doc/panvimdoc.md

 ## External includes

-Use the following in your markdown file to include any other markdown file
+Use the following in your markdown file to include any other markdown file:

 ````markdown
 ```{.include}